Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Simulations

 Finally, we add the instrumental noise to the simulations.
-The noise maps are produced by simulating white noise accordingly to the Planck values: 0.55, 0.78 and 2.56 $\mu K_{CMB}$ deg, respectively \citep[Noise rms computed after smoothing to $1^\circ$;][]{PLA18_I}.
+The noise maps are produced by simulating white noise according to the Planck values: 0.55, 0.78, and 2.56 $\mu K_{CMB}$ deg, respectively \citep[noise rms computed after smoothing to $1^\circ$;][]{PLA18_I}.

-In this work, we study the performance of two detection methods, PoSeIDoN and the MHW2, especially focusing on their dependence with increasing intensity of Galactic emission by applying two different homogeneous galactic cuts (at 10$^\circ$ and 30$^\circ$ galactic latitudes).
-Moreover, such intensity increase also arises with higher frequencies due to Galactic emission spectral behaviour \citep{PEPXIX,PLA14_11, PLA16_10, PLA18_IV}.
+In this work we study the performance of two detection methods, PoSeIDoN and the MHW2, especially focusing on their dependence with increasing intensity of Galactic emission by applying two different homogeneous galactic cuts (at 10$^\circ$ and 30$^\circ$ Galactic latitudes).
+Moreover, a similar intensity increase also arises with higher frequencies due to Galactic emission spectral behaviour \citep{PEPXIX,PLA14_11, PLA16_10, PLA18_IV}.

-Examples of random simulated patches are shown in the first two columns of Fig. \ref{Fig:patches} for 143, 217 and 353 GHz (top, middle and bottom panels, respectively).
-The first column is the total input simulated map, including CMB, Galactic emission, CIB, PS and instrumental noise, whereas the second column is the input PS only map.
+Examples of random simulated patches are shown in the first two columns of Fig. \ref{Fig:patches} for 143, 217, and 353 GHz (top, middle, and bottom panels, respectively) at $b>30^\circ$ Galactic latitudes.
+The first column is the total input simulated map, including CMB, Galactic emission, CIB, PSs, and instrumental noise, whereas the second column is the input PS-only map.